moleculerjs/site/source/docs/0.14/lifecycle.md

 {% endnote %}

 ### Stopping logic
-When you call `broker.stop` or stop the process, at first broker publishes an empty service list to remote nodes, so they can route the requests to other instances instead of services under stopping.
+When you call `broker.stop` or stop the process, at first broker publishes an empty service list to remote nodes, so they will route the requests to other instances instead of services under stopping.
 Next, the broker starts stopping all local services.
-After that, the transporter disconnects.
+After that, the transporter disconnects and process exits.

 <div align="center">
     <img src="assets/lifecycle/broker-stop.svg" alt="Broker stopping lifecycle diagram" />